EUR/USD: Trading the U.S. Durable Goods Orders Report

 How To Trade This Event Risk

-Expectations for a 0.6% rise in orders for durable goods favor a bullish outlook for the greenback , and price action following the release could certainly set the stage for a long U.S. dollar trade.
-Therefore, if the data crosses the wires in-line or better-than-expected, we will need to a see a red, five-minute candle following the event to establish a sell entry on two-lots of EUR/USD.
-Once these conditions are met, we will set the initial stop at the nearby swing high or a reasonable distance, and this risk will generate our first objective.
-The second target will be based on discretion, and we will move the stop on the second lot to breakeven once the first trade reaches its mark in an effort to preserve our profits.
+Trading the given event risk favors a bullish outlook for the greenback, and price action following the release could set the stage for a long dollar trade as growth prospects to improve.
+Therefore, if demands for durable goods expand 1.5% or greater in January, we would need to see a red, five-minute candle following the data to generate a sell entry on two-lots of EUR/USD.
+Once these conditions are met, we will place the initial stop at the nearby swing high or a reasonable distance taking volatility into account, and this risk will help to establish our first target.
+Our second objective will be based on discretion, and we will move the stop on the second lot to cost once the first trade reaches its target in order to preserve our profits.

-On the other hand, fears of a protracted recovery may lead household and businesses to keep a lid on spending, and a drop in private consumption could weigh on the exchange rate as it accounts for more than two-thirds of the economy.
-As a result, if orders expand 0.2% or less, we will favor a bearish outlook for the greenback, and will implement the same strategy for a long euro-dollar trade as the short position laid out above, just in reverse.
+In contrast, fears of a protracted recovery paired with tightening credit conditions may continue to weigh on private spending, and a dismal durable goods report could drag on the exchange rate as policy makers hold a cautious outlook for the economy.
+As a result, if demands expand slower than projected or unexpectedly contract, we will favor a bearish outlook for the greenback, and will utilize the same strategy for a long euro-dollar trade as the short position mentioned above, just in reverse.